-That’s when we and the resident nurses and staff realized these children were literally starving to death.
+That’s when we, and the resident nurses and staff, realized these children were literally starving to death.
 There was such an uneasy, anxious, nauseating feeling from every member of our team on this day.
 Our pastors and translators started asking some of the older children about their lives at this orphanage.
 Most of the children here had lost their parents from the earthquake in 2010.
 The older children had also disclosed to us that there were more children who used to live here, but they had run away in hopes of having a better life living on the streets of Port-au-Prince.

 Once we realized what was happening at this orphanage, it was about lunchtime, and one of our resident nurses quietly told every staff member and medical guest to eat their lunch individually and discreetly in our vehicles.
-Once everyone was done eating, there were two loaves of bread left, a half jar of jelly, and half a can of leftover peanut butter.
-Our resident nurse looked at Rachel and said, “make as many sandwiches as fast as you can.”
+Once everyone was done eating, there were two loaves of bread left, half a jar of jelly, and half a can of leftover peanut butter.
+Our resident nurse looked at Rachel and said, “Make as many sandwiches as fast as you can.”

 So, we started making sandwiches.
-We figured we would make about 20 sandwiches, and then cut them in fourths so all the children could eat.
+We figured we would make about 20 sandwiches and then cut them in fourths so all the children could eat.
 But every time we reached into the bag for another piece of bread (thinking this would be the last piece), the bread kept coming.
-Once we ran out of the ingredients, we counted all the sandwiches to figure out how we should divide them; we counted once, twice, three times.
+Once we ran out of the ingredients, we counted all the sandwiches to figure out how we should divide them; we counted once, twice, then three times.
 But we didn’t need to divide them.
 We were beside ourselves, thinking that it wasn’t logically possible that two loaves could have provided this many sandwiches.

 We lined the children up from youngest to oldest near the truck and started handing out the sandwiches.
 And one by one, the children ate the sandwiches, and somehow, all 80 children were fed with those two leftover loaves of bread.

-Still to this day, I know in my heart that our Lord Jesus provided us a miracle at that orphanage.
+Still, to this day, I know in my heart that our Lord Jesus provided us a miracle at that orphanage.
 There is no earthly way that two supermarket loaves of sandwich bread could feed 80 children—the typical loaf of bread contains 18 sliced pieces.
-It was the modern day miracle of the Lord feeding the five thousand.
+It was the modern-day miracle of the Lord feeding the five thousand.

 That summer, I saw God move mountains and do incredible things to my heart and to others through me.
-My mindset before going to Haiti that summer was that I was going to do so much good, that I would be such a blessing, but I was wrong—it wasn’t about me and what I was going to do.
-It was all about Jesus, and what he was going to do to me, to my heart, and to others through me.
+My mindset before going to Haiti that summer was that I was going to do so much good that I would be such a blessing, but I was wrong—it wasn’t about me and what I was going to do.
+It was all about Jesus and what he was going to do to me, to my heart, and to others through me.

 In the midst of uncertain times, when you believe nothing is going right and that everything bad is happening to you, your family, the economy, the nation, the world … know and believe that Jesus is working everyday miracles right in front of your eyes.
 He is good, He is kind, He is faithful, and He loves you.
 Jesus is with us in these uncertain times.